phac-nml/gasnomenclature/README.md

 Scaled distances are floats representing the percentage of differing loci between two sequences and will range between [0.0, 100.0].
 When using scaled distances, you must specify `--pd_distm scaled` and provide percentages between [0.0, 100.0] as thresholds: `--gm_thresholds "50,20,0"` (50%, 20%, and 0% of loci).

-### Thresholds
+### Thresholds and Linkage Methods

+The `--gm_thresholds` parameter sets thresholds for each cluster level, which dictate how sequences are assigned cluster codes.
+These thresholds specify the maximum allowable differences in loci between sequences sharing the same cluster code at each level.
+The consistency of these thresholds in ensuring uniform cluster codes across levels depends on the `--gm_method` parameter, which determines the linkage method used for clustering.

-The `--gm_thresholds` parameter is used to set thresholds for each cluster level, which in turn are used to assign cluster addresses at each level.
-When specifying `--pd_distm hamming` and `--gm_thresholds "10,5,0"`, all sequences that have no more than 10 loci differences will be assigned the same cluster code for the first level, no more than 5 for the second level, and only sequences that have no loci differences will be assigned the same cluster code for the third level.
+- _Complete Linkage_: When using complete linkage clustering, sequences are grouped such that identical cluster codes at a particular level guarantee that all sequences in that cluster are within the specified threshold distance.
+For example, specifying `--pd_distm hamming` and `--gm_thresholds "10,5,0"` would mean that sequences with no more than 10 loci differences are assigned the same cluster code at the first level, no more than 5 differences at the second level, and identical sequences at the third level.

+- _Average Linkage_: With average linkage clustering, sequences may share the same cluster code if their average distance is below the specified threshold.
+For instance, sequences with average distances less than 10, 5, and 0 for each level respectively may share the same cluster code.

+- _Single Linkage_: Single linkage clustering can result in merging distant samples into the same cluster if there exists a third sample that bridges the distance between them.
+This method does not provide strict guarantees on the maximum distance within a cluster, potentially allowing distant sequences to share the same cluster code.

 ## Profile_dists